lewagon/dotfiles/05-Rails/11-WX-MP-API/01-WX-API/README.md

 git push origin master
 ```

-Before starting to code your app, make sure you completed your WeChat Mini Program from the WeChat Frontend course with all the user stories (CRUD).
+Before starting to code your app, make sure you completed your WeChat Mini Program from the WeChat Frontend course with all the user stories specified in the [challenges of that day](https://kitt.lewagon.com/camps/236/challenges?path=04-Front-End/09-WX-MP-Frontend/01-WX-MP-Frontend-01).
 This is the frontend application for which you'll be making the API.

 ## Specs